How to Intelligently Criticize Religion: Atheist claims that are no better than Theist claims.

 In terms of the Crusades as a power grab or quest for plunder, we have no evidence that this was the case, and plenty to suggest otherwise; many people impoverished themselves and their families in order to participate in what they truly believed was a noble defense of their way of life.
 While one cannot say Christendom fought a purely defensive war, nether was it purely offensive.
 From its inception in the late 8th century, Islam spread like wildfire throughout the southern Mediterranean.
 What began as a small movement among a largely fragmented Arabic people, had in under two centuries spread (rarely by peaceful means), to encompass not only the Middle East, but much of North Africa, most of Spain, and parts of Southern France to the west, and large swatch of Asia Minor reaching nearly to the doorstep of Constantinople to the east.

 By 1000, over half of what had been the Roman Empire was dominated by Islamic caliphates.
 And they had not stopped or even slowed their expansion in the 11th century.
 It was in part the advancing Islamic conquest towards Constantinople that set off the Crusades.
 The other proximate cause involved a sudden change in Islamic policy towards Christian pilgrims in the Holy Land.
-For the majority of Islam’s first two centuries, relations with Christendom had been cordial.
+For the majority of Islam’s first few centuries, relations with Christendom had been cordial.
 Both Christians and Jews living in the Levant had been mostly left to themselves, and pilgrims were welcomed.
 However, in a sudden and unexpected move in 1009, the Fatamid Caliph Al-Hakim desecrated the Church of the Holy Sepulcher in Jerusalem, and suddenly began persecuting Christians in Muslim lands.
-This, together with the steady advancement into Christian lands makes the Crusades at least a moderately defensive war.
+This, together with the steady advancement into Christian lands, makes the Crusades at least a moderately defensive war.

 “The bible teaches that all people came from two men, Cain and Abel.”
 Or “…from Cain and Abel and their sisters/mother – incest!”